gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>WorkersSubnetID is the ID of an existing subnet for worker nodes.
-When set, Workers CIDR is ignored and no worker subnet is created.
-The user is responsible for subnet routing, connectivity, and tagging.
-Load balancer subnets (internal/public) are discovered automatically via standard AWS tags (kubernetes.io/role/internal-elb, kubernetes.io/role/elb) by the Cloud Controller Manager and AWS Load Balancer Controller.
-Requires VPC.ID to be set.</p>
+<p>WorkersSubnetID is the ID of an existing subnet for worker nodes.<br />When set, Workers CIDR is ignored and no worker subnet is created.<br />The user is responsible for subnet routing, connectivity, and tagging.<br />Load balancer subnets (internal/public) are discovered automatically via standard<br />AWS tags (kubernetes.io/role/internal-elb, kubernetes.io/role/elb) by the<br />Cloud Controller Manager and AWS Load Balancer Controller.<br />Requires VPC.ID to be set.</p>
 </td>
 </tr>
 <tr>